Chapman homers twice, Bailey strong as A’s hold off Giants

+SAN FRANCISCO (AP) — Matt Chapman’s first home run set up what looked like a lopsided win.
+His second provided the Athletics with some breathing room that they unexpectedly needed.

-SAN FRANCISCO (AP) — Matt Chapman homered twice, including a pivotal drive in the ninth inning that followed a late collapse by Oakland’s bullpen, and the Athletics held on to beat the San Francisco Giants 9-5 on Wednesday.
+Chapman’s drive in the ninth inning followed a late collapse by Oakland’s bullpen, and the A’s held on to beat the San Francisco Giants 9-5 on Wednesday.

+“I was just trying to think small.
+I didn’t expect to go up there and hit two home runs,” Chapman said.
+“I’d been struggling for a little bit.
+You just want to go up there and take good at-bats and get hits and try to help the team win.”

 Homer Bailey pitched seven scoreless innings and singled twice.
 Robbie Grossman also went deep and made a sliding catch in left, and Matt Olson added a two-run double to help the A’s earn a split of the two-game series between Bay Area rivals.